10 sporting stars to look out for in 2023

 Rehan Ahmed (Cricket)

-The 18-year-old Leicestershire leg-spinner became England’s youngest ever men’s Test cricketer on the recent tour of Pakistan and made an instant impression.
+The Leicestershire leg-spinner was fast-tracked into the Test squad for the winter tour of Pakistan at the age of just 18.
 Equally adept with red and white ball, and with a Championship century already on his CV, Ahmed is well-placed to continue to make waves next summer.

 Morgan Gannon (Rugby league)